 Their stories give us a reason to think about how often does support from loved ones sustain itself?
 Even in our environment, how often do we support women even when all that is required is for us to hit a ‘share’ button.
 But support, financial or otherwise, comes with great difficulty for a lot of rural women entrepreneurs.
 So here is what you and I can do for a Starbucks coffee’s worth.

-Given below is the link to a donation page of RangDe- a micro-crediting site that helps small-scale entrepreneurs find philanthropists.
+Given below is the link to a donation page, you can click here for the RangDe- a micro-crediting site that helps small-scale entrepreneurs find philanthropists.
 Donate a small amount, and a few more mouths will be fed because of the efforts of women entrepreneurs.
 Happy International Women’s Day!

 P.S.
 The images are by the author for Gyaan Ruchi’s archives.
 Gyaan Ruchi is an NPO that works towards empowerment of women in Pune.